SXSW: Covering Panels on Data Art and Privacy

 Neuralight

-Reporter Marisela Perez Maita testing Neuralight technology; The Neuralight stand and demonstration data – Photos courtesy of Claudia Hinojos
+Reporter Marisela Perez Maita testing Neuralight technology; The Neuralight stand and demonstration data – Photos courtesy of Claudia Hinojo

 Neuralight is an AI that, by capturing oculometric movements, diagnoses neuronal disorders, measures sickness progression, and allows doctors to find the best treatment for the patient.
-Neurological disorders are difficult to diagnose until it is already too late.
-These can be Parkinson’s Disease (PD), Alzheimer’s Disease (AD), Amyotrophic Lateral Sclerosis (ALS), Huntington’s Disease (HD), and Major Depressive Disorder (MD), among others.
-Many of them share similar symptoms, so the risk of being misdiagnosed is high.
+Neuralight presenters pointed out that neurological disorders are usually diagnosed at an advanced stage of the disease, nd many of them share similar symptoms, so the risk of being misdiagnosed is high.
+Some of the most common are Parkinson’s Disease (PD), Alzheimer’s Disease (AD), Amyotrophic Lateral Sclerosis (ALS), Huntington’s Disease (HD), and Major Depressive Disorder (MD).
 Neuralight’s technology uses oculometric data to diagnose and predict these disorders accurately.
-By following a dot in a screen, it gives information such as reaction time and many other complex neurological data that are useful for medical diagnosis.
+Following a dot on a screen, gives information such as reaction time and many other complex neurological data that are useful for medical diagnosis.

 Shrimpbox